UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 * Leviathan [Summoner Variant]: He CAN be flinched, but doing so will result in him spawning monsters icon-of-sin style.
 Replaces either Leviathan if Spawn Targets are present.
 	* Change: Reduced health from 10000 down to 4200.
 * Super Archvile [Summoner Variant]: Summons a swarm of arachnorbs on flinch.
 Replaces the Super Archvile if Spawn Targets are present.

-ICON OF SIN SPECIAL:
-All of these are only spawned by the Icon of Sin (or as part of another final boss fight that utilizes the monster spawner), and do not spawn naturally:
-* Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is deadly; You're toast if you get too close.
-It has 2500 HP and flies.
-* Haymaker (UAC Ultra, 2012): A minotaur-like creature that also has 2500 health that has a cyberdemon's head.
-It shoots mancubus fireballs from its hammer.
-* Cybruiser (Survive in Hell, 2012): This variant of the cybruiser has 1300 health, and attacks by firing rockets very quickly in sets of two.
-* Hive Mother (Sunder, 2019): This insectoid demon can both fire mancubus fireballs very quickly AND retaliates with a set of three rockets.

 FINAL BOSSES (enabled by CVar and then selected in place of Icon of Sin):
 * Hell Smith (Survive in Hell): More aggressive than his ordinary counterpart.
 With his full 20000 health, he's is hard to take down, and spawns AFTER a large army of other monsters.